Snehal-Phadtare/Remote-System-Monitor/README.md

-# 💻 Remote System Monitor
+# Remote System Monitor

-## 📌 Description
-This project monitors system performance like CPU and memory usage in real-time using a client-server model.
+This project monitors CPU, Memory, and Processes in real-time.

-## ⚙️ Features
+It gives alerts when the system is unstable and logs history for performance analysis.

+**Features**
-- Real-time CPU usage monitoring
+- Real-time CPU, Memory, and Process monitoring
-- Memory usage tracking
+- Alerts for high CPU/Memory usage
-- Color indication:
-  - 🟢 Normal (< 50%)
-  - 🟡 Moderate (50–80%)
-  - 🔴 High (> 80%)
-- Remote monitoring using socket programming

-## 🛠️ Technologies Used
-- Python
+- Logs history for analysis
+- Notification sound when system is unstable
-- Socket Programming
+- Dark-themed GUI

-## 🚀 How to Run

-### Server
-python server.py

-### Client
-python client.py

-## 👩‍💻 Author
-Snehal Phadtare